jshiohaha/JapaneseVerbConjugator/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install `japanese-verb-conjugator`.
-If you want to install `japanese-verb-conjugator` and its dependencies in a virtual environment, first create and activiate a virtual environment.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install `japanese-verb-conjugator-v2`.
+If you want to install `japanese-verb-conjugator-v2` and its dependencies in a virtual environment, first create and activiate a virtual environment.
 If you want to change the virtual environment name to someting other than `venv`, replace the second `venv` with your desired name.
 Use that same name to replace `venv` in the second command.

 ```python
 python3 -m venv venv